Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Check your local museum or zoo, many of them will be free.

 If there are no free museums or zoos that you like, a couple of them will probably have free entry days.
-They will often be free a fixed day per week or at least have a free day more often.
+They will often be free a fixed day per week or have a free day more often.

 Another great tip: check your local library.
 They could have museum passes that they loan out.